iovation/launchkey-java/sdk/README.md

 ### <a name="use-sdk-sse"></a>Process Server Sent Events

 Server Sent Events (SSE) allow your application to reduce its load by not requiring polling of the LaunchKey Engine API with the SDK.
-You must create an endpoint to receive the SSE request and update your Rocket configuration accordingly.
+You must create an endpoint to receive the SSE request and update your Application configuration accordingly.
 Here is a link to the setup instructions: [LaunchKey Docs](https://docs.launchkey.com/developer/api/callbacks/).

 Server sent events are HTTP POST requests.
 Collect the query parameters from the callback endpoint and place them